tech4GT/image-sequencer/CONTRIBUTING.md

 }
 ```

-Image Sequencer is designed to be run either in the browser or in a Node.js environment.
+Image Sequencer modules are designed to be run either in the browser or in a Node.js environment.
 For dynamically loaded modules, that means that any uses of `require()` to include an external library must be compiled using a system like `browserify` or `webpack` to ensure browser compatibility.
 An example of this can be found here:

 https://github.com/tech4gt/image-sequencer